 Contemporary Lima: We visit some traditional residential areas of Lima, such as El Olivar of San Isidro, Miraflores and Larcomar.

 According to your time of departure you are transferred from the hotel to the airport in Lima.
 For international flights it is recommended to arrive at the airport 3 hours before scheduled departure.
 End of our services.

-Important: Itinerary can change because of weather conditions and some sights are not accessible at all times – Lipiko Tours cannot be held responsible for any changes in itinerary and sights not visited as a result.
+Important: Itinerary can change because of weather or social conditions and some sights are not always accessible – Lipiko Tours cannot be held responsible for any changes in itinerary and sights not visited as a result.

 Porterage: Your luggage will be transported either by plane, car, boat, and bus.
 You will have to carry the personal belongings (camera, water, etc.) which you need during the day.

 Service: For group above 4 people you will be accompanied by a tour leader in the chosen language.
 His role is to make sure that everything goes smoothly during the tour and that each individual and the group as a whole are safe.
 Don’t hesitate to ask him if you are unsure of anything and, very important, to follow his advice.